Utkarsh731/python-interview-coding/README.md

 q25.
 Write a code to print the right angle triangle of numbers.

 q26.
 Write a code to print the right angle triangle of numbers(opposite).

+q27.
+Write a code to print the right angle triangle mirror of numbers(opposite).